Therapeutic Products Bill – Save our Supplements by Making an Objection Before 15 Feb 2023

 Here is an example letter which you can use to help structure your opposition to the Therapeutics Bill.
 This example is long but gives you an idea of how to begin your objection.

-When you sign this petition by lawyer and freedom fighter, Sue Grey, the government gets a message.
-Let’s get this to 1 million messages!
+When you sign this petition the government gets a message.
+Let’s get this to 1 million signatories!
+Read the message below.

-The proposal to regulate foods and herbs and traditional medicines is unlawful, irrational, unreasonable and unnecessary and is contrary to the interests of New Zealanders.
+The proposal to regulate foods and herbs and traditional medicines is unlawful, irrational, unreasonable and unnecessary and contrary to New Zealanders’ interests.

 Foods, herbs and traditional medicines belong to the people, not the government.